Package Leaflet: Information for the User

 If you forget to take Uni-Masdil 200 mg

 If you forget to take a dose, take it as soon as you can and take the next one at the usual time.
-However, if it is already time for the next dose or is close, wait and take it at that time.
+However, if it is already time for the next dose or close to it, wait and take it at this time.

 Your doctor will indicate the duration of your treatment with Uni-Masdil 200 mg.
-Do not suspend treatment before.
+Do not stop treatment before.

 The following side effects have been reported according to the frequencies detailed below: